swapnilsparsh/30DaysOfJavaScript/166 - Retro Mario Game/readme.md

 ## Retro Mario Game

-Use Arrow key to move.
+- Use Arrow key to move Blue Block.
-Avoid the Red Lava and take All the Yellow Points.
+- Avoid the Red Lava and take All the Yellow Points.